 This initiative was introduced by the Kenya Forest Service.
 Its partially funded by the International Development – USAID.

 The targeted groups included the local communities who live within the forest area, serving and retired forest workers, squatters, and anyone with a piece of land near a forest area.

 - The farmers started to clear the indigenous tree species.
 They no longer replanted trees.

 - Rise of the human-wildlife conflicts.
 The farmers moved deep into the forests.

-Farmers started to use heavy machinery..
-The tools promoted destruction of soil structure and vegetation cover.
+- Farmers started to use heavy machinery.
+The tools promoted the destruction of soil structure and vegetation cover.

-Introduction of invasive and exotic species.
-The introduced trees species caused negative impacts to the native species.
+- Introduction of invasive and exotic species.
+The introduced trees species caused negative impacts on the native species.